The Fame Monster: Recognition

 In 2010, Gaga won the "Outstanding Music Artist" award for The Fame Monster, during the 21st GLAAD Media Awards.
 The album and its songs were nominated in six categories at the 53rd Annual Grammy Awards.
 The Fame Monster was nominated for Album of the Year and won Best Pop Vocal Album.
 "Bad Romance" won for Best Female Pop Vocal Performance and Best Short Form Music Video, while "Telephone" and "Dance in the Dark" were nominated for Best Pop Collaboration with Vocals and Best Dance Recording, respectively.

 The album earned Best Album nominations at the 2010 International Dance Music Award and the Meteor Awards.
 It won the Best English Album at the Premios Oye!
 2010 awards in Mexico.
 At the 2011 Billboard Music Awards, it earned an entry in the category for Top Electronic/Dance Album.

 Time magazine listed The Fame Monster in their "Top 10 Albums of 2009" list, noting that it demonstrates "a complete understanding of what dance audiences require and vocal talent that's easy to forget underneath all that platinum hair."
 Spin ranked the album at number 197 on their list of "The 300 Best Albums of the Past 30 Years" and characterized it as Gaga's magnum opus and a "mini-masterpiece".

 In 2012, Complex listed it at rank six on their countdown of The 50 Best Pop Album Covers of the Past Five Years.
 Dale Eisenger from the publication called both covers as "alluring and gorgeous", adding that Gaga's look was followed by a number of artists emulating it in later years.
 In 2015, Billboard included the standard album cover on their list of the "50 Greatest Album Covers of All Time".
 Andrew Unterberger from the publication wrote in a 2016 article that the cover arts were "much starker and more angular than the party-diva framing of [The Fame].
 It's still very sleek, but there's a danger in Gaga's eyes this time out, and the feeling of greater depth in its austerity: A star, but one with a lot to say."
 In November 2016, Billboard named The Fame Monster Gaga's best album.
+In 2024, Apple Music placed it at 89 on their inaugural list of the "100 Best Albums".